-A cinema denies access to high school students because the teacher communicated in Valencian.
+A cinema refuses to process a reservation from a school because the teacher communicated in Valencian.

-ValenciaThe Yelmo Campanar cinemas in Valencia refused to allow a group of students into a film screening because the teacher who booked the tickets addressed the company in Valencian and refused to switch languages, despite repeated requests from cinema staff.
+ValenciaThe Yelmo Campanar cinemas in Valencia refused to process a film reservation for a group of students because the teacher who requested the tickets addressed the company in Valencian and refused to switch languages, despite repeated requests from cinema staff.
 This was reported on January 28th by the school council of the Benicalap neighborhood high school in a statement, and the story was first reported by the newspaper on Thursday.
 Levant

 According to the school board's report, which ARA has obtained, on December 17th, a teacher from the school contacted the company via email to make a reservation for approximately one hundred students.
 The students intended to see the film.
 The Captive, which narrates part of the life of the writer Miguel de Cervantes, author of QuixoteThe work was being analyzed in class.
 On January 8, 2026, the teacher requested more information and inquired about the possibility of a morning screening.
 The only response she received from the company manager was that she should write to him in Spanish because he did not understand Valencian, adding that he would only consider the request if it was made in Spanish.
 This response was repeated on four more occasions, with the manager refusing to allow a staff member proficient in both official languages of the Valencian Community to handle the communication on behalf of the exhibitor.
 Ultimately, the screening did not take place.